hanabi/hanabi.github.io/README.md

   * Alice has no cards clued in her hand, so she writes *Elimination Notes* on slots 2, 3, 4, and 5.
   * Alice receives no clues on the next go-around of the table.
 She discards, and now has *Elimination Notes* on slots 3, 4, and 5.
   * Alice receives no clues on the next go-around of the table.
 She discards, and now has *Elimination Notes* on slots 4, and 5.
   * Alice receives no clues on the next go-around of the table.
 Her teammates would not let the other copy of red 2 be discarded, so it must be on slot 4.
-Alice blind plays red 2 from slot 4.
+Alice blind-plays red 2 from slot 4.

 ### The Elimination Self-Chop Move